puppetlabs/puppetlabs-puppet_operations_appliance/README.md

 The RSAN platform is designed to be a contained infrastructure endpoint in the customer Puppet Enterprise environment, collating data and access, useful in incident resolution for the target customer deployment.
 The node will allow for read-only access to Puppet Entperise Component Data and configiration, and limit other access through Puppet Enterprise’s built-in Role Based Access Control(RBAC).
-The Node will has the functionality to make session-based outward connections towards the Puppet Support Network, controllable by the customer user in duration.
+The Node has the functionality to make session-based outward connections towards the Puppet Support Network, controllable by the customer user in duration.

 ## Setup

 ### What rsan affects

-RSAN When
+RSAN will Export NFS mounts of key directories from each infastruture node, while also setting up requirements for gathering of metrics and Database access for the RSAN node.
+Software required for the proper functioning of the RSAN will be deployed on the target agent node.

 ### Setup Requirements